-Jessica Woodhams Inaugural Lecture - To Catch a Rapist: The Role of Psychology in Apprehending Serious Offenders
+Jessica Woodhams' Inaugural Lecture - To Catch a Criminal: The Role of Psychology in Apprehending Serious Offenders

 - LG12- Old Gym, University of Birmingham

 - Lectures Talks and Workshops, Life and Environmental Sciences, Research